egle-git/shears/README.md

 make <Analysis> # Will build everything related to the given analysis (ie the pruner
                 # executable, `make Pruners` and `make all` in the analysis folder)
 ~~~

+Other targets should be considered *internal* and not relied on (althrough they
+may work).

 References
 ----------